license2e/last-10-years/2012-summer.md

 3. When working with someone, connect with them, and when they praise you, request their specific recommendation on LinkedIn, after you connect with them (this is before they forget that you did something good)

-4. Every 4 - 6 months (or less if you get depressed like I do) reach out to everyone on your network at your current job or clients you recently worked with and request a general recommendation
+4. Every 4 - 6 months reach out to everyone on your network or clients you recently worked with and connect, request time to meet over coffee, reach out and see how they are doing.

 5. Post articles you read online [professional ones], or follow people you want to be like (Donald Trump, Jack Welch, Richard Branson, Jeff Weiner, etc) and re-post their articles that you agree with, BUT with your own comments on LinkedIn, and connect your Twitter, Google+ accounts, so you can easily cross-post from LinkedIn to there as well..